Typhoon Kalmaegi

-Typhoon Kalmaegi, known in the Philippines as Typhoon Tino, was a powerful, deadly, and highly destructive tropical cyclone that devastated portions of the central Philippines, particularly in Cebu, and later struck Central Vietnam as one of the strongest typhoons on record in the area during early November 2025.
-The twenty-fifth named storm and twelfth typhoon of the 2025 Pacific typhoon season, Kalmaegi originated from an area of convection on October 30.
+Typhoon Kalmaegi, (Note: The name Kalmaegi (Korean: 갈매기, [ka̠ɭmɛɡi]) was contributed by North Korea and means seagull in Korean.) known in the Philippines as Typhoon Tino, was a strong, deadly and extremely impactful tropical cyclone that affected portions of the central Philippines, particularly in Cebu, causing freshwater flooding due to record-breaking rains.
+It later struck Central Vietnam as one of the strongest typhoons on record in the area during early November 2025.
+The deadliest typhoon to strike the Visayas since Typhoon Rai in 2021, Kalmaegi is the twenty-fifth named storm and eleventh typhoon of the 2025 Pacific typhoon season.

+Kalmaegi originated from an area of convection on October 30.
 The following day, it was later classified as a tropical depression as the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA) at 02:00 UTC.
 At 12:00 UTC, the Japan Meteorological Agency (JMA) upgraded the system to a tropical storm and assigned it the name Kalmaegi, as environmental conditions became increasingly favorable for development.
 The JTWC followed suit at 21:00 UTC, also designating it as a tropical storm.
 The system entered the Philippine Area of Responsibility (PAR) at 05:30 PHT on November 2 (21:30 UTC on the previous day) and was named Tino by the Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA).
 At 12:00 UTC, the JMA upgraded Kalmaegi to a severe tropical storm.
 By 03:00 UTC on November 3, PAGASA, the JTWC, and the JMA all upgraded the system to typhoon status, citing a highly favorable environment for rapid intensification.

-Tropical Cyclone Wind Signal No. 4, indicating potential winds of 118–184 km/h was raised in numerous areas.
-Kalmaegi generated strong winds and flooding that left at least 269 people dead, 523 injured and 113 others missing in the Philippines, mostly in Cebu, with 13 additional deaths in Thailand and six more in Vietnam.
+Tropical Cyclone Wind Signal No. 4, indicating potential winds of 118–184 km/h, was raised in numerous areas.
+Kalmaegi generated strong winds and flooding that left at least 269 people dead, 523 injured and 113 others missing in the Philippines, mostly in Cebu, with 13 additional fatalities in Thailand and six more in Vietnam.